How To Buy a Pub With a Mortgage

 Step 2.
 Connect with a commercial broker.

 Next, take this paperwork to a broker specialising in pub mortgages.
-They’ll be able to assess your numbers and business plan, share how viable your application is and advise on how it might be approved.
+They’ll be able to assess your numbers and business plan, discuss the viability of your application, and advise on how it might be approved.

-They will also be able to identify the right lenders who offer the best chance of offering the mortgage you need to complete the purchase.
+They will also be able to identify the right lenders who can best offer the mortgage you need to complete the purchase.

 Step 3.
 Apply to a lender best suited to your situation.